Did you know that employers in many industries are prioritizing applicants with transferable skills found in the humanities?

 Humanities majors may not know it, but they’re sitting on some superpowers, meaning skills highly sought after by employers.

 “Yet there’s a huge disconnect between what students think employers want and what employers consistently say they want,” says RIC Professor of English Maureen Reddy.

-Here are 7 skills gained from the humanities that employers are looking for:
+Here are 7 skills gained from the humanities (subjects like English, history, philosophy, foreign languages, film and communication) that employers are looking for:

 Be it email, text, chat or blog, writing has become the primary form of interacting and connecting with others.
 That’s why writing is one of the top attributes many employers look for in job applicants.
 Virtually all humanities courses are writing intensive.
 Students train in organizing their thoughts around a topic and writing clearly, logically and persuasively.
 In a world where there’s less face-to-face interaction and more written interaction, writing is one of the top superpowers in the humanities.

 In the humanities, students also become skilled in researching topics using multiple sources.
 They learn to assess the accuracy of their sources and draw conclusions based on their findings.
 These skills are essential in solving real-world problems.
 Employers value workers who know how to research a problem: the history of the problem, the causes and origin of the problem, previous solutions that worked or failed, the scope of the problem and the impact of the problem, all of which aid in decision making.